verana-labs/verana.io-website/content/page/developers/components.md

 Here is the list of open source software that you can use to build your verifiable services.

 > Note: Verana is DID method agnostic.
 You can use any DID method for your verifiable services.
-However, make sure that the [trust resolver](#resolver) knows how to resolve your favorite DID method, else your verifiable services won't be resolvable, their verifiable data won't be indexed, and thus they would not appear in the search results.
+However, make sure that the [trust resolver](#resolver) knows how to resolve your favorite DID method (add the plugin of your favorite DID method if not already available), else your verifiable services won't be resolvable, their verifiable data won't be indexed, and thus they would not appear in the search results.

 #### Credo Verifiable Service Agent